-Tertiary education in New Zealand covers all post-school education from adult and community education, literacy and numeracy skills, and industry training (including Modern Apprenticeships) to certificates and diplomas, bachelor degrees and postgraduate qualifications.
+Tertiary education in New Zealand covers all post-school education from adult and community education, literacy and numeracy skills, and industry training (including New Zealand apprenticeships) to certificates and diplomas, bachelor degrees and postgraduate qualifications.
 These various tertiary education opportunities are delivered by many types of TEOs.

 There are a range of government agencies concerned with tertiary education: